-c.
-A faculty member may appeal a proposed relocation or termination resulting from discontinuance and has a right to a full hearing before a faculty committee.
-In such a hearing a faculty determination that a program or department is to be discontinued should be accepted, but the burden of proof on other issues shall rest on the administration.
+A faculty member may appeal a proposed relocation or termination resulting from a discontinuance and has a right to a full hearing before a faculty committee.
+The hearing need not conform in all respects with a proceeding conducted pursuant to Section VI, but the essentials of an on-the-record adjudicative hearing will be observed.
+The issues in such a hearing may include the institution's failure to satisfy any of the conditions specified in this section.
+In such a hearing, a faculty determination that a program or department is to be discontinued will be considered presumptively valid, but the burden of proof on other issues shall rest on the administration.